Team culture

 Sustain the culture

-Overtly showing kindness & a Code of Conduct can filter out people who don’t want to be subject to its enforcement – rOpenSci
+Overtly showing kindness & a Code of Conduct can filter out people who don’t want to be subject to its enforcement – rOpenSci.

-Labs have people coming and going all the time; how do you set the tone and have it be sustainable?
+Research teams have people coming and going all the time; how do you set the tone and have it be sustainable?

 Deliberately setting the tone

 Opening remarks at RStudio::conf 2019, in front of an audience of 1700 at a global software conference, Chief Scientist Hadley Wickham announces the Code of Conduct, how to identify RStudio staff if you need help, and how to mingle with welcoming body posture to invite others to join.
-This set the tone of the whole conference to be the most positive I have ever attended.
+This set the tone of the whole conference to be the most positive many people have ever attended.

 Collegiality

-Safety and accessibility as parts of inclusion and empowerment.
+We must deliberately set the tone for collegiality to create a positive, inclusive research group environment.
+Safety and accessibility are parts of inclusion and empowerment.
 Does everyone feel safe to speak up?
 Does everyone have channels to contribute?
 This is especially true as the tech we use evolves.
 Who can participate?

 Team efficiency